Efficient Sparse Secure Aggregation for Federated Learning: Experiments

 \subsection{Targeted accuracy}

 One of main constraints is to not compromise the prediction performance obtained using our proposed techniques in comparison to non-secure non-compressed \texttt{FedAvg}.
-Table~\ref{tab:FedAvg_baseline} presents the accuracy obtained with non-secure non-compressed \texttt{FedAvg} training on five clients with the selected hyperparameters from Table~\ref{tab:parameters_without_FL}.
-Here, $E$ represents the number of local updates performed within each federated round, i.e. between two successive aggregations.
-From this table, we selected a desired performance level to achieve: $98\%$ accuracy for MNIST and $80\%$ accuracy for CIFAR-10.
+The accuracy obtained with non-secure non-compressed \texttt{FedAvg} training on five clients with the selected hyperparameters from Sec~\ref{subsection:hyperparameter_selection} is equal to $99.0\%$ for MNIST (with $E=100$ and $50$ epochs) and $81.3\%$ for CIFAR-10 (with $E=100$ and $150$ epochs).
+From those performances, we selected a desired performance level to achieve: $98\%$ accuracy for MNIST and $80\%$ accuracy for CIFAR-10.